ajv-validator/ajv-errors/README.md

   - `false` (default): create multiple errors, one for each message
   - `true`: create single error, messages are concatenated using `"; "`
   - non-empty string: this string is used as a separator to concatenate messages
+- _keyword_: Override the keyword for error messages, for example x-error-message for use with swagger extensions

 ## Supporters